“It’s Not the Years, It’s the Mileage”: An Indiana Jones Chronology, Part 6 — The Final Years and Appendices

 Indy’s archaeological specialty is epigraphy — the study of written inscriptions and engravings.

-He speaks around thirty languages, including Spanish, French, German, Italian, Latin, Greek (modern and ancient), Anglo-Saxon, Swedish, Russian, Hungarian, Turkish, Hebrew, Arabic, Hindi, and several Meso- and South American native dialects (excluding Hovito, of course.)
+He speaks around twenty languages, being fluent in Greek (ancient and modern), Hebrew, Latin, Spanish, French, Italian, and several Meso- and South American native dialects (excluding Hovito, of course).
+He can get by in German (and its older form, Anglo-Saxon), Swedish, Russian, Hungarian, Turkish, Arabic, and Hindi.
 His Chinese and Vietnamese are basic but serviceable, but he only knows a few phrases in Japanese.
 He can read Sanskrit and most Egyptian hieroglyphs, and can use American Sign Language.
 Welsh and Icelandic have totally eluded him.

 His expertise covers a wide range of historical eras and geographic regions, but his focus tends to be on the pre-Columbian societies of the American southwest, Mayan and pre-Mayan cultures of Mesoamerica, and the Inca and related tribes of South America.
 He is also quite knowledgeable about ancient Greece, the ancient Near East (including Egypt), and the Indian subcontinent.
 His heart really wasn’t in his first teaching position — Celtic archaeology in the British Isles — but he came to appreciate it.
 His interest can be piqued by compelling stories and artifacts from the Nordic regions or the Far East, but those areas seem to be secondary.